DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

       - All the previous rules for "fizz" and "buzz" are still valid

     Old Deluxe is all of the numbers the same
-    A new deluxe is divisible by x and contains x fake deluxe is if it is deluxe AND odd
+    A new deluxe is divisible by x and contains x (x is 3 or 5) fake deluxe is if it is deluxe AND odd